mion93/FaridHouse/README.md

 ## FEATURES

-Farid House Spa website displays a sticky navbar, a footer, 3 pages (HOME, TREATMENTS AND CONTACT) and one modal,
+Farid House Spa website displays a sticky navbar, a footer, 3 pages (HOME, TREATMENTS AND CONTACT) and one modal.

 *NAVBAR
 Simple white coloured navbar that displays the logo of Farid House Spa, the homepage, treatments, COVID Modal and Contact Page.
+On mobile version the Navbar transforms in a hamburger menu.

 *HOME
 The HOME page is created on the first section with a background image that shows an animation text made with Javascript: 'RELAX AT OUR MASSAGE AND THERAPHY SPA', with a RESERVE button that brings the user to the contact page, so the user can contact to reserve any treatment and check avaiability.